 Whatever happened to WRKL?

 From July 4, 1964 until March 18, 1999, WRKL was Rockland County, New York's community radio station.
-Locally owned for over 30 years, the station was sold to Odyssey Communications at the end of 1994.
+Locally owned for over 34 years, the station was sold to Odyssey Communications at the end of 1994.
 The new owners phased out the station's MOR music programming and replaced it with a combination of local and syndicated talk programs.
 When the company decided it would rather build an empire of small FM stations than run WRKL, the station was put up for sale.
 A buyer was found in September 1998, and Polnet Communications took over ownership of WRKL on March 19,1999.
-Their programming was in Polish, and still is today.
+Their programming was in Polish, and is to this day.
 These pages celebrate what was WRKL for its first (almost) 35 years.

 On this page are the SOUNDS OF WRKL.
 Links to R other pages, with pictures, archives and more R at the bottom of this page.

 Most files are now mp3's.

 Let's begin at the beginning, with WRKL's First Broadcast from July 4, 1964 at 9:10 AM.
 What you hear is the voice of WRKL founder Al Spiro, as recorded in New York City.
 The original recording made at the station that day was destroyed in the fire of July 22, 1967.
 Presumably the WRKL "theme" preceeded Al's opening remarks.

 After the station's trailers were burned to the ground in that 7/22/67 arson fire, the station returned to the air on July 27, 1967.
 Here are Spiro's comments opening that day's Hotline program. (above 2 excerpts taken from the WRKL "Impossible Dream" LP)

 All good things come to an end, and WRKL as we knew it did too, on March 18, 1999 at 3:00 PM.
 Norman Garfield delivered the closing remarks that day, and gave the final station I.D. (courtesy of Neil Richter)